niekvandael/TimeView/README.md

-# Timeview: Consult work times abased on colors
+# Timeview: Consult work times based on colors

 ### System to consult worktimes
 System to consult worktimes based on colors.